Graduate Allied Health: Financing Options

 1. Direct Unsubsidized Stafford Loan is a non-need based loan.
 The government does not pay the interest while the student is enrolled.
 The student has the option to either pay the accruing interest monthly or allow the interest to capitalize (to be added to the principal).
 Either way, required payments do not begin until 6 months after graduation or 6 months after the student drops below half-time enrollment.
 Unsubsidized Stafford Loans are not based on financial need and therefore may be used to finance the family contribution.
 See Instructions for applying.

 2. Direct PLUS Loan for Graduate Students is a credit based loan with a fixed interest rate.
 This loan is for graduate or professional students to meet educational cost after borrowing full Stafford eligibility.
-See Instructions for applying.
+See the Instructions for Applying and the Request Form.

 Private (alternative) Loan Programs